D3L0r34n/Popi/README.md

  Email me popis-developer@protonmail.com.

-*sometimes if you allow mother or/and father or/and pet after the message generating wordlist, script get killed *I think it's because the wordlist got too large
+*sometimes if you allow mother or/and father or/and pet after the message generating wordlist, script get killed* *I think it's because the wordlist got too large*
-*I'm working on it
+*I'm working on it*

-**sorry for some bugs in the code, I have no time to fix
+*--sorry for some bugs in the code, I have no time to fix